Gilmara-Git/Gilmara-Git/README.md

 I finally understood why I love technology.
 It challenges you all the time.
 Consequently, pushes you to the next level.
 Since I graduated (2015) for Information Technology I have been working as a Support Analyst helping users on their various systems issues.
-But, something was missing, so I realized that learning how to code sounded just right for I could explore the other side.
+But, something was missing, so I felt like I should explore the other side and learning how to code sounded just right.

 - 🌱 I’m currently doing a bootcamp at [rocketseat](https://rocketseat.com.br/), where I am learning HTML5, CSS3, JavaScript, Postgres.
 - 🔭 I’m currently working on random projects during the bootcamp.